 4.2 Invocation of extended fast connect

 An originating party shall indicate its desire to use EFC when it issues a SETUP message.
 The SETUP shall contain a request for EFC support in the desiredFeatures element, or a requirement for EFC support in the neededFeatures element.
-The supportedFeatures element shall indicate support for EFC as well.
+The EFC feature is symmetric, hence requestor support for the feature may be inferred from a request for EFC, and the supportedFeatures element need not be included to indicate support for EFC.
 In addition, the SETUP message shall include a genericData element specifying EFC Proposal (parameter 1) and a fastStart element containing one or more proposals.
 That is, EFC procedures shall include the standard Fast Connect procedures.

 The receiving party may acknowledge the acceptance of EFC by returning a Generic Capability set with EFC Supported in any message up to and including a CONNECT message.
 If no such acceptance is received by the caller, it must presume that the called party cannot support EFC, and it must decide whether to proceed with the call (using H.245), or to abandon the call via a RELEASE COMPLETE.
 If the called party is unable to support EFC as a needed feature, it must return a RELEASE COMPLETE message with reason code neededFeatureNotSupported.